Dewitt Co. (ECWd)

 Directly from the Dewitt County Policy Manual

-County Treasure pays a bill with County Funds for what is now being claimed is a personal card!
+County Treasurer pays a bill with county funds for what is now being claimed is a personal card!
 Why are county funds being used to pay personal expenses?

-If it was in fact a county card, which we suspect is the case considering the Treasure claimed it was, not once, but three separate times, then the Probation officer has Misused funds for his acknowledged Personal expense.
+If it was in fact a county card, which we suspect is the case considering the treasurer claimed it was, not once, but three separate times, then the Probation officer has misused funds for his acknowledged personal expense.

 Regardless of who owns this card, they can’t get around the FACT that public funds have been used to pay the bill, which admittedly has personal expenses on them on more than one occasion.